Meizu M6 miniPlayer

 The M6 miniPlayer, from Meizu, is a flash-based portable media player that plays audio files in MP3, WMA, WAV, FLAC, APE and Ogg and is also capable of AVI video playback (using the XVID codec) on a 2.4-inch QVGA screen.
 The Mini Player includes an FM tuner, voice recorder, calendar, stopwatch, calculator, a basic ebook reader for TXT files, and two games.

 Background

 The M6 is from Meizu's digital audio player productions.
 Accordingly, it is only emerging in certain parts of the world including the United States, Australia, France, Russia and more.
 Though the M6 supports many audio formats, the US release did not support MP3 format because of licensing issues.
 Apparently, there are workarounds to the issue with specific firmware upgrades.

-Recently, Dane-Elec has formed a deal with Meizu to provide distribution of the M6.
-Apparently, Dane-Elec has ironed out MP3 licensing issues.
-Many European models distributed by Dane‐Elec have their FM tuner disabled because of EU import duties; this can also be remedied by a firmware update.
+Dane-Elec formed a deal with Meizu to provide distribution of the M6, apparently ironing out MP3 licensing issues.
+Many European models distributed by Dane‐Elec had their FM tuner disabled because of EU import duties; this could also be remedied by a firmware update.

-The M6 has been touted as an “iPod killer” because of its capabilities with respect to its aesthetics.
+The M6 was regarded as a quality alternative to the iPod Nano.
+It was praised for its capabilities with respect to its aesthetics.
 One characteristic regarding the Meizu M6 is its ability to function without proprietary file formats and procedures.
+Though with the praise there were criticisms from reviews.
+The big criticisms of the device being its touch pad controls, over crowded menus, and ordering songs alphabetically instead of in track order.